 Try MacVector For 21 Days!

 The best way to check out MacVector is to download and install a FULLY FUNCTIONAL 21 day trial version.
-Just type your name, e-mail address and company/institution into the fields below, click Submit, and we will automatically send you a link to a page with the MacVector 15 trial installer.
-Please be careful with your typing to make sure the e-mail is sent to the correct address- if you haven't received an e-mail within a minute or two, please contact us at firstname.lastname@example.org
+Just type your real name, real institutional email address and institution below, click Submit, and we will automatically send you a link to the MacVector 15 trial installer.
+Please be careful with your typing to make sure the e-mail is sent to the correct address.
+If you prefer to use a personal email address instead of your real institutional email address, then there will be a delay.
+Please note that “disposable” email addresses are not acceptable.
+Please use a real permanent email address.
+Otherwise if you haven't received an email within a minute or two, please contact us at firstname.lastname@example.org

 Terms Of The Installation